Obama, Castro meet as they work on thawing U.S.-Cuba ties

 | UNITED NATIONS

-Castro, in the first speech at the U.N. by a Cuban president since his older brother Fidel addressed the Millennium Summit in 2000, said on Monday the two countries can normalize ties only after Washington ends its trade embargo and returns the Guantanamo U.S. naval base to Cuban control.
+Castro, in the first speech at the U.N. by a Cuban president since his older brother Fidel addressed the Millennium Summit in 2000, said on Monday the two countries can normalise ties only after Washington ends its trade embargo and returns the Guantanamo U.S. naval base to Cuban control. s

 Cuban Foreign Minister Bruno Rodriguez said Castro emphasized both points in the meeting with Obama, which he called "respectful and constructive."
 The two presidents first shook hands at Nelson Mandela’s funeral in December 2013.